 SIGN UP HERE TO RESERVE YOUR SPOT

-Create your own edible garden for fresh, organic produce by learning how to:
+Create your own edible garden of fresh, organic produce by learning:

-1) Create good soil out of your current one
+1) How to create good soil out of your current one

 2) What, how, and when to plant